tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 62 May 5, 2021
+**Today's Progress**: Started the APIs & Microservices final certificate projects.

+**Thoughts**: Started the first project, Timestamp Microservice.
+Didn't get much time to work on it, but I want to have it done by tomorrow.

+**Time**: 2 hours

 ### Day 61 May 4, 2021
 **Today's Progress**: Finished the MongoDB & Mongoose Course in the APIs and Microservices Cert.